willnx/vupload/README.md

 ## Dev notes
+These notes are specifically intended for devs.
+If you installed vupload via ``pip``, ignore this whole section.

 To build on a local dev box, you'll need header files for your version of Python, a compiler and the ``make`` command.
 For CentOS you can run this command to install those dependencies:

     sudo yum -y install python3-devel make gcc

-Once you have those dependencies installed,
+Once you have those dependencies installed, run this command to build and install
+vupload:

+    make install

+Running this command will delete build artifacts:

+    make clean

+To remove the vupload Python package, run:

+    make uninstall